moderndatacompany/dataos.info/docs/learn/operator_learn_track/access_control/roles/index.md

 Roles are created to align with specific personas, ensuring users have the appropriate permissions for their responsibilities.

-### How Roles Work with Tags and Tag Namespaces?
+### How Roles work with Tags and Tag Namespaces?

 Roles are linked to tags that define the permissions for each Role.
 These tags are associated with predefined IAM (Identity and Access Management) policies to enforce access control within DataOS.
 Tags specify what actions users can perform and which resources they can access.

 For example, the Data Dev Role is identified by the tag `Roles:id:data-dev`.
 The namespace for all Roles follows the pattern `Roles:id:**`, meaning every Role tag starts with `Roles:id:` followed by the Role identifier (e.g., `data-dev`, `data-consumer`).
 This consistent naming convention helps to easily identify and organize Role tags under the `Roles:` namespace.

-## Role Mapping to Access Management Groups
+## Role mapping to Access Management Groups

 DataOS assigns Roles to users according to their group memberships in AMS.
 For instance, if you define various groups in AMS such as user, data-dev, and operator and add users to these groups, the same groups will be reflected in DataOS as Roles.